edeo/landsat_looker/rafaan/project/firstdraft.md

 "unix_timestamp_of_request_utc": Unit timestamp of request in UTC.

 ###Description of any pre-processing steps you took
+The full script is saved as "raop_script.py" in my project folder.

 I read the JSON data into a Pandas DataFrame and created new features using NLTK for the text and DATETIME for the dates.
 I also created categorical variables using regular expressions to search for the presence of profanity or "please" in the request text, a word count of the request, as well as the lexical diversity.

 I also used GENSIM to run topic modeling on the request texts.
 I fit a Latent Dirichlet Allocation (LDA) model and generated 10 different topics that the requests fall into, and generated dummy variables for each.